Introducing TongueType

 How I actually use it

-A fun personality
+A bit of personality

 TongueType's Appearance settings, with twenty accent colors and overlay options